MD-Studio/charge_assign/doc/source/conversion.rst

 | rdkit.Chem.rdchem.BondType-class.html>`_)                                   |                                                                             |
 +-----------------------------------------------------------------------------+-----------------------------------------------------------------------------+

 Missing label strings are auto-generated.
 SINGLE, DOUBLE, TRIPLE and AROMATIC bond types are mapped, all else are mapped to UNKNOWN.
 However, when converting from an rdkit molecule to a networkx graph, the original bond type is preserved in the rdkit_bond_type attribute, which is only exported when converting back to an rdkit molecule.
+RDKIT does not support :data:`IACM types <charge.settings.IACM_ELEMENTS>`.
+Therefore, when converting to rdkit, the IACM type is saved in the atom_type property, which takes precedence over the rdkit atom symbol when converting back from rdkit.